UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

     frame is not shared with another value).

 You might notice that we have the same number of columns in the tidy data set as we did in the messy one.
-Therefore `.pivot` didn't really "widen" the data.
+Therefore `pivot` didn't really "widen" the data.
 This is just because the original `type` column only had two categories in it.
-If it had more than two, `.pivot` would have created more columns, and we would see the data set "widen."
+If it had more than two, `pivot` would have created more columns, and we would see the data set "widen."

 +++

 (str-split)=
-### Tidying up: using `.str.split` to deal with multiple delimiters
+### Tidying up: using `str.split` to deal with multiple delimiters

 ```{index} pandas.Series; str.split, delimiter
 ```